 However, the consequences of mould infestation of exterior walls are more serious.
 Because once the outside walls have been colonized by mold, the mold concentration inside the building is also increased.

 This in turn means an increased health risk for humans and animals.
-(See also: Mould fungi as pathogens of diseases in humans and animals)

 The protection of the facade against algae or fungal attack

 To protect the plaster of his house from mould and algae, the homeowner can do a lot.
 There are special cleaning agents, disinfectants and sealants for exterior walls that are already infested, but these should only be used by qualified personnel.